exercism/python/exercises/concept/little-sisters-essay/.docs/instructions.md

 ## 3. Clean up spacing

 To make the paper look professional, unnecessary spacing needs to be removed.
-Implement the function `remove_extra_spaces()` which `sentence` as a parameter, and removes extra whitespace at the beginning and at the end of the sentence.
+Implement the function `remove_extra_spaces()` which `sentence` as a parameter, that removes extra whitespace at the beginning and the end of the sentence, and return a new `str` with the updated sentence.
-This function should return a `str`.
-This function should replace all instances of the `old_word` with the `new_word`, and return a new `str` with the updated sentence.

 ```python
 >>> remove_extra_spaces(" I like to go on hikes with my dog.  ")